-We know that an anechoic environment is hardly possible in real life, so it is our turn to examine DeepEar on the data in real reverberant rooms, including a small meeting room and a larger lecture room.
+We know that an anechoic environment is hardly possible in real life, so it is the turn to examine DeepEar on the data in real reverberant rooms, including a small meeting room and a larger lecture room.

 1) Evaluation in a Small Meeting Room: Fig. 12 illustrates the performance of a small meeting room.
 Directly testing the global model on the reverberant data brings about a dramatic performance deterioration as we expected.
 The benchmark WaveLoc also performs poorly.
 The average sound detection accuracy and Hamming score of DeepEar are 65.6% and 24.7%, while WaveLoc achieves 67.5% in sound detection and 14.3% in Hamming score, respectively.
 Although the sound detection accuracy of WaveLoc is slightly higher than that of DeepEar, the Hamming score of DeepEar is much higher than WaveLoc.
 Similarly, the performance of AoA and distance estimation also drops.
-The reason is that signals in a reverberant environment differ substantially from the anechoic room converges fast within 10 epochs and exhibits much better performance.
-The sound detection accuracy increases to 91.9%, while WaveLoc only achieves 82.1%.
-The Hamming score of DeepEar increases by 53.3%, which almost doubles that of WaveLoc.
-The DeepEar's AoA MAE decreases by half to 8.8°, which is very close to the anechoic case.
-Moreover, the performance increase in terms of distance estimation is 24.4% for DeepEar and 15.1% for WaveLoc, respectively.
-In this figure, we can see that both methods benefit from transfer learning in testing the new reverberant data.
-Yet DeepEar notably outperforms WaveLoc after the same retraining procedure with the same amount of new data.
+The reason is that signals in a reverberant environment differ substantially from the anechoic room.

 To adapt to this meeting room, we perform a transfer learning on this global model with 10% of new data.
-DeepEar
+DeepEar converges fast within 10 epochs and exhibits much better performance.
+The sound detection accuracy increases to 91.9%, while WaveLoc only achieves 82.1%.
+The Hamming score of DeepEar increases by 53.3%, which almost doubles that of